sekhri101/personal-goals/til/README.md

 ## 2018

+- 05/17/18: Approximately how to make a [custom model field](https://docs.djangoproject.com/en/2.0/howto/custom-model-fields/) in Django
+- 05/15/18: How to hash a username in a Django model but still let someone log in with their unhashed username
+- 05/09/18: The difference between hashing, salting, and encrypting.
+What Vault does.
+What HIPAA compliance _really_ means.
 - 04/26/18: What a pytest fixture is
 - 4/23/18: That you have to actual configure S3 to accept user uploads if you want to be able to access the things your users upload later on
 - 04/19/18: How to add rollbar-specific logging to a project